-Detectives have brilliant minds and are able to figure things out quicker than than the police can.
-It is, however, a repeated pattern to have these brilliant detectives have addictions that is either ignored or acknowledged.
-It is important to learn about the history of detectives with addiction to learn how addiction was viewed in the past and how it is viewed today.
+Detectives have brilliant minds and are able to figure things out quicker than the police can.
+It is, however, a repeated pattern to have these brilliant detectives have addictions that are either ignored or acknowledged.
+It is important to learn about the history of detectives with addiction.
+This helps us learn how addiction was viewed in the past and how it is viewed today.

-In the mid 1970s, there was Matthew Scudder where his alcoholism was not a danger to his detective career and was accepted by others of his recovering instead of being looked at as weak.
-Alcohol was not a way for him to compensate for his brilliant mind or to help him solve crimes but as a way out of his misery.
+In the mid-1970s, there was Matthew Scudder.
+His alcoholism was not a danger to his detective career and was accepted by others for his recovery instead of being looked at as weak.
+Alcohol was not a way for him to compensate for his brilliant mind or help him solve crimes.
+It was a way out of his misery.
 In the early 1980s, Scudder checks into Alcoholics Anonymous which shows that he can still be a great detective despite his addiction.
 The character of Harry Hole shows that his drinking isolates him and prevents him from making any connections.
 It even slows him down at work.

-Hayden Glass is a sex addict and in a 12 step program who is aware of his problems and working through them.
+Hayden Glass, a literature detective, is a sex addict and in a 12-step program who is aware of his problems and working through them.
 His addiction gives him insight to the criminals he hunts as well as a series of crimes that only a sex addict would understand.
-These detectives may have started out not acknowledging their addiction but modern detectives are shown working through their addiction to be a better detectives and stronger people.
+These detectives may have started out not acknowledging their addiction but modern detectives are shown working through their addiction to be better detectives and stronger people.